tillitis/dev-tillitis/hugo/content/protocol/_index.md

 ## Framing Protocol

-We provide a framing protocol to communicate with the TKey firmware and TKey programs.
-Developers can choose to use this protocol as a base for their own TKey programs but client programs *must* use it to speak the firmware protocol defined below.
+Tillitis provide a framing protocol for client applications to communicate with the TKey firmware and device applications.
+Developers can optionally use this framing protocol as a basis for their own TKey device applications.
+But client applications *must* use it when communicating with the firmware using the firmware protocol defined below.

-The communication is driven by the host and the protocol is command-response based.
-The host sends a command, and the TK1 must always send a response to a given command.
+The communication is driven by the client application running on the host computer and the protocol is command-response based.
+The client app sends a command, and the TK1 sends a response to the given command.

 Commands are processed by the TK1 in order.
-If the host sends a new command before receiving a response to the previous command, it is the responsibility of the host to determine to which command a received response belongs to.
+If the client app sends a new command before receiving a response to the previous command, it is the responsibility of the client app to determine which command a received response belongs to.

-Commands and responses are sent as frames with a constrained set of possible lengths.
-It is the endpoints that are communicating that decides what the data in the command and response frames mean, and if the commands and responses are valid and make sense.
+Commands and responses are sent as frames with a limited length.
+The communicating endpoints decide the meaning of the command and response frames, and whether the commands and responses are valid, make sense, or not.

-### Command frame format
+### Command Frame Format

 A command frame consists of a single header byte followed by one or more data bytes.
 The number of data bytes in the frame is given by the header byte.
-The header byte also specifies the endpoint for the command.
+The header byte also specifies the endpoint for the command/response -- essentially indicating if it is sent to/by the firmware, or a device application.

 The bits in the command header byte should be interpreted as:
 * Bit [7] (1 bit).
 Reserved - possible protocol version.